pdmelo/4W6-Winter-2025/Assignments/2-controllers.md

 ## 🔨 Setup

+1. [Click here](https://classroom.github.com/a/izRhndQP) to join the Git classroom.
-1. Clone (do not download as a zip) the starter repository from GitHub.
+2. Clone (do not download as a zip) the starter repository from GitHub.
 Make sure you use the link from Moodle to fork the proper repository.
-2. Make sure Docker Desktop is open.
+3. Make sure Docker Desktop is open.
-3. Start the development container in VS Code by using the `Dev Containers: Open Folder in Container...` command from the Command Palette (CTRL/CMD+SHIFT+P) and select the cloned directory.
+4. Start the development container in VS Code by using the `Dev Containers: Open Folder in Container...` command from the Command Palette (CTRL/CMD+SHIFT+P) and select the cloned directory.
-4. Run the `npm install` in the terminal to install all necessary dependencies.
+5. Run the `npm install` in the terminal to install all necessary dependencies.
-5. Verify that the database was set up properly by running:
+6. Verify that the database was set up properly by running:
    1. `psql` to connect to the database server.
    2. `\c TodoDB` to connect to the database.
    3. `\dt` to see the list of tables.
 There should be `todos` and `subtodos`.